andrewacashner/hearingfaithms/chapters/chapter-3.md

 @Lapide:Gospels19C, 669, on Lk 2:5:
 "ut doceret nos in terra esse peregrinos, cives vero cœli, ut ab hoc exilio magnis virtutum passibus tendamis in cœlum, ceu patriam et civitatem nostram."]
-A contemporary musician, the composer and theorist Andrés Lorente, took up the "pilgrim song" trope, drawing on Vulgate Psalm 118:54, when he exhorted the aspiring musician to match the music of his compositions with "the spiritual Music of his person, cleansing his conscience, and rejoicing his soul with Divine Music, so that he may say with David, *Cantabiles mihi erant
+The contemporary composer and theorist Andrés Lorente takes up the "pilgrim song" trope, drawing on Vulgate Psalm 118:54, when he exhorts the aspiring musician to match the music of his compositions with "the spiritual Music of his person, cleansing his conscience, and rejoicing his soul with Divine Music, so that he may say with David, *Cantabiles mihi erant